 And that’s fine, the contributions of the British to the realm of drink are legion and internationally acknowledged.
 If English and other British food never rose to the heights of neighbouring France, there is the consolation of the great English writing on food and food history, not least by Jane Grigson.

-Note for all images above save the first: the second, a 13th century recipe from a manuscript, was sourced here.
-The third, from the news story on Scott’s linked above, here.
-The fourth, a Suffolk black ham, here.
-The fifth, here and the last, laverbread and toast, here.
-All are believed available for educational and historical use.
+Note for all images above save the first.
+The second image above was sourced from the news story on Scott’s linked above, see here.
+The third, a Suffolk black ham, was sourced here.
+The fourth, here, and the last, the laverbread and toast, from here.
+All intellectual property therein belongs solely to the lawful owners, as applicable.
+Used for educational and historical purposes.
 All feedback welcomed.